array-eu/deptree_presentation/PITCHME.md

 ---
 ### TODO

-- continuous integration in the build process;
+- continuous integration in the build process
+    - implementation of a CLI interface
+- modularity (building block approach) and independency from any specific tool
+    - implement an internal db of packages, licenses and SPDX data
 - enable implementation of company's internal OSS policies
-- modularity (building block approach) and independency from any specific tool
--
+    - how? can we describe OSS policies in a standard language, understandable by both humans and software?

--
+- Yocto-specific building blocks:
-- create an internal DB

     - automatic snapshot and copy of yocto build dir on FOSSology machine
     - automatic detection of static dependencies
     - license mapping at binary level (and not only at package level)
-- should we use also other license scan tools?
-Scancode?
-- create own db of licenses (SPDX) and stuff (avoid links to fossology pages)

 - a better name?

 ---